redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

     ```
    Note: This error will be fixed at a later stage in the tutorial when we connect a database instance to this application.

-6. You can also create an ingress URL with `odo` to access the application:
+6. You can also create a URL with `odo` to access the application:
     ```shell
     odo url create --host $(minikube ip).nip.io
     ```

 7. Push the URL to activate it:
     ```shell
-    odo push --show-logs
+    odo push --show-log
     ```

 8. Display the created URL: